wondering-packet/Python-Git/NetBox/pyNetbox/000--API-Instructions.md

 }
 ````

-### b) Diving Into a Specific App
+### b)

-If you want information regarding the `tenancy` app, you would then navigate to its API endpoint:
+for instance if you want information regarding tenancy app then you will goto:
 `https://netbox.intra.slicesoftech.net/api/tenancy/`

 ```http